planqtn/planqtn/DEVELOPMENT.md

 ## PlanqTN API

-API calls are meant for features that return tensor network structures and/or legos, and are relatively fast, and don't need extensively long computation to work, for which jobs are a better mechanism.
+API calls are meant for features that return tensor network structures and/or LEGOs, and are relatively fast, and don't need extensively long computation to work, for which jobs are a better mechanism.

 ### Components